-For the AC survey, split beam transducers with a nominal frequency of 120 kHz (range 120-129) are used to estimate numeric fish density along each of the 26 transects sampled in 2019 (see Fig. 1).
+For the AC survey, split beam transducers with a nominal frequency of 120 kHz (range 120-129) are used to estimate numeric fish density along each of the 25 transects sampled in 2021 (see Fig. 1).
 While sampling those transects, midwater trawls are deployed to sample fish, enabling estimation of species and size composition of fish for the numeric fish density data.
-Acoustic estimates for the upper part of the water column (<40 m) were derived using the NearD method (see Warner et al. 2019).
-Briefly, numeric fish density estimates were generated using the function estimateLake() layers in The EchoNet2Fish package for R (Adams 2018), with consideration of the five geographic strata (see Warner et al. 2019) and vertical depth layer.
+Acoustic estimates for the upper part of the water column (<40 m) were derived using the NearD method (Yule et al. 2013).
+Briefly, numeric fish density estimates were generated using the function estimateLake()in The EchoNet2Fish package for R (Adams 2018), with consideration of the five geographic strata (north nearshore, north offshore, south nearshore, south offshore, west nearshore, see Warner et al. 2019) and vertical depth layer.
 This function calculates numeric fish density estimates and apportions them to user-defined fish groups using the midwater catch data.
 Fish density in the <40 m layer was apportioned to fish categories (age or size groups within species) using the catch from the nearest trawl (Euclidean distance).
 Fish density in the >40 m layer was apportioned to fish categories (age or size groups within species) using acoustic target strength (TS) and prior information about the composition of midwater trawl catch in this layer (Adams et al. 2006; Warner et al. 2012).
 For additional details regarding assignment assumptions in this deep layer see Warner et al. (2019).
 Lake wide average numeric and biomass density is estimated using the stratClust() function from Adams (2018) which calculates the population mean for a single stage stratified cluster estimator with known stratum sizes.

 Given the importance of the alewife age distribution for the stock assessment model, sagittal otoliths were removed from alewives in both surveys.
 Otoliths were mounted and the number of annual rings was read independently up to three times by two readers.
-If consensus could not be reached, the otolith age was determined to be unknown.
-In 2019, ages from 91 otoliths were successfully estimated from alewife sampled in the BT survey and ages from 434 otoliths were successfully estimated from alewife sampled in the AC survey.
+If consensus on the number of annual rings could not be reached, the otolith age was determined to be unknown.
+In 2021, ages from 326 otoliths were successfully estimated from alewife sampled in the BT survey and ages from 256 otoliths were successfully estimated from alewife sampled in the AC survey.
 An age-length key was derived for each survey.
 The age-length key for AC included fish from both the AC and BT surveys, while the age-length key for the BT survey included only fish caught by bottom trawling.
-To represent the Lake Michigan alewife population for 2019, the proportion of each age-class in each survey were averaged, weighted by the total density of alewife sampled in each survey.

 By convention, we classified alewife, bloater, rainbow smelt, and yellow perch as either age-0 or yearling and older (YAO) based on total length (TL) cutoffs (where YAO includes the noted size): alewife= 100 mm, bloater = 120 mm, rainbow smelt = 90 mm, yellow perch = 100 mm.
+In the case of alewife from the acoustic survey, we used actual age to identify age-0 fish.